SouthGreenPlatform/VcfHunter/tutorial_RnaSeqVariantCalling.md

 option.
 This file named prefix + "*rmdup*stat.tab" contained duplicates statistics for all accessions.

-g - Bam reordering: In this step, is necessary for subsequent steps
+### g - Bam reordering

+In this step reads are reordered in bam files.
+This is necessary for subsequent steps.

     python3 ../bin/process_RNAseq.1.0.py -c ../data/config/RNAseq.conf -t 8 -p RNAseq -s g